ziginfo/TouchOSC-Layouts/BlinderKitten/OpenStageControl/README.md

-## BlinderKitten  Control and Feedback with TouchOSC
+## BlinderKitten  Remote Control and Feedback with OpenStageControl
 OSC ports are set by default !
 BlinderKitten is listening on Port **42000** ; so in OpenStageControl the ports must be set to  Output Port : **42000**
 OSC Feedback is actually not available; but should be sent on port  42001 once it will be implemented by the developper [Norbert Rostaing](https://github.com/norbertrostaing/)